nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 B
 ```

-This output is more in line with what you might expect when working with characters.
-The default string iterator is ECMAScript 6's attempt at solving the iteration problem by using characters instead of code units.
+This output is more in line with what you'd expect when working with characters: it successfully prints the Unicode character, as well as all the rest.

 ### NodeList Iterators

-In the Document Object Model (DOM), there is a `NodeList` type that represents a collection of elements in a document.
+The Document Object Model (DOM) has a `NodeList` type that represents a collection of elements in a document.
 For those who write JavaScript to run in web browsers, understanding the difference between `NodeList` objects and arrays has always been a bit difficult.
-Both use the `length` property to indicate the number of items and both use bracket notation to access individual items.
-However, internally a `NodeList` and an array behave quite differently, and so that has led to a lot of confusion.
+Both `NodeList` objects and arrays use the `length` property to indicate the number of items, and both use bracket notation to access individual items.
+Internally, however, a `NodeList` and an array behave quite differently, and so that has led to a lot of confusion.

-With the addition of default iterators in ECMAScript 6, the DOM definition of `NodeList` now specifically includes a default iterator that behaves in the same manner as the array default iterator.
+With the addition of default iterators in ECMAScript 6, the DOM definition of `NodeList` specifically includes a default iterator that behaves in the same manner as the array default iterator.
 That means you can use `NodeList` in a `for-of` loop or any other place that uses an object's default iterator.
 For example:

 ```js
 var divs = document.getElementsByTagName("div");